Tablet: Van-Eyck Livery Collar

 When it was introduced in the late fourteenth century the collar was given by leaders of baronial as well as royal affinities, but as a result of legislation in the early fifteenth century it increasingly became the preserve of the royal family.
 It was frequently referred to as the ‘king’s livery’, and was awarded to household servants and perhaps to officers in the localities such as sheriffs, and to those who had demonstrated their loyalty on the battlefield.
 In addition it was conferred on foreign dignitaries and royalty.

 Livery collars could also indicate offices, such as mayoral collars, and orders or organizations.
 The Order of the Golden Fleece, founded in Burgundy in 1430, decorated its members with an ornate collar of metal, and a pendant featuring a sheep.
 Other chivalric orders, such as the Order of St. Michael, founded in 1469 by King Louis XI of France, followed suit, implementing a goldwork collar that features scallop shells and a pendant depicting St. Michael the archangel.
+This trend expanded and continued into the 1500s.
 Livery collars may also feature personal heraldic devices, and communicate meaning of fealty, service, and commemoration.

 Now and Then: Differences from Period